-In a ceremony at FBI Headquarters on April 15, 2016, Director James B. Comey recognized the recipients of the 2015 Director’s Community Leadership Award.
-These leaders, selected by their area FBI field office, have demonstrated outstanding contributions to their local communities through service.
-The FBI is grateful for the work of each of these individuals and organizations on behalf of their communities. “[This year’s honorees] have done extraordinary good across communities in this country and have made a lasting difference,” said Director Comey.
-“Thank you for that good, thank you for what you represent, and thank you for inspiring not just the FBI but this entire country.”
+In a ceremony at FBI Headquarters on April 28, 2017, Director James B. Comey recognized the most recent DCLA recipients.
+These leaders, selected by their area FBI field office for their efforts in 2016, have demonstrated outstanding contributions to their local communities through service.
+The FBI is grateful for the work of each of these individuals and organizations on behalf of their communities.